 Prime Rib Dry Rub

-- Combine dry rub ingredients in a small bowl (salt, pepper, paprika, garlic powder, onion powder, dried rosemary and the optional chili powder or cayenne pepper) and set aside.3 Tbsp kosher salt, 1 ½ Tbsp coarse ground pepper, 1 Tbsp paprika, 1 Tbsp garlic powder, ½ Tbsp onion powder, ½ Tbsp dried rosemary, ¼ tsp chili powder
+- Combine dry rub ingredients in a small bowl (salt, pepper, paprika, garlic powder, onion powder, dried rosemary and the optional chili powder or cayenne pepper) and set aside.3 tablespoon kosher salt, 1 ½ tablespoon coarse ground pepper, 1 tablespoon paprika, 1 tablespoon garlic powder, ½ tablespoon onion powder, ½ tablespoon dried rosemary, ¼ teaspoon chili powder

 - Place the prime rib on a baking sheet or in a baking dish and sprinkle the dry rub over, using one half for each side.
 Massage the dry rub into place and roll the edges in the excess that is on the baking sheet to coat the entire surface of your roast. *Don't be shy with the seasoning!

 - Prepare your smoker.
 Place the wood pellets/chips in your tray, and preheat the smoker to 225°F (107°C) according to the manufacturer instructions. *I like hickory and oak for prime rib, followed by maple, pecan, or walnut.
 Fruit trees like cherry or apple are also nice.

 - Transfer the rubbed prime rib roast to the smoker rack (bone side down for a standing rib roast) in your preheated smoker.
 Close the lid or door and smoke for approximately 3 hours 20 minutes (or about 40 minutes per pound for a 5 pound prime rib), until the internal temperature of the roast reaches your desired doneness in the next step below.